How to Visit Rome & Rome Itinerary

 Campidoglio & Capitoline Museums

 Once out, and if the exit from the Roman forum is still closed, you can just walk back out and toward the Altar of the Fatherland.
-A bit before turn left to go up the Capitol square.
-Once there, hike up the stairs and visit the church in the right side then if you feel like it you can visit the Capitol Museum.
+A bit before, turn left to go up the Capitol Square.
+Once there, hike up the stairs and visit the church on the right side, then, if you feel like it, you can visit the Capitol Museum.

 End of Rome Itinerary Day 1